|

 who? guess and let me know.

-Q. Is it true that the better singles player will be a
+Q. Is it true that the better singles player will

 better doubles player?